 Internships and external partnerships provide AAS students with opportunities to apply classroom experience in the real world.
 The program often collaborates with nonprofit institutions, in keeping with Parsons' and The New School's commitment to socially engaged design.
 In recent years, teams of AAS Interior Design students, mentored by acclaimed professionals, created inventive rooms for Design Industries Foundation Fighting AIDS (DIFFA) as part of its "Dining by Design" campaign; they made design proposals for a satellite chemotherapy unit for New York's Memorial Sloan-Kettering Cancer Center; and they designed interiors for two townhouses in Brooklyn renovated with green techniques and materials.

 Interior Design graduates follow in the footsteps of illustrious Parsons alumni including Albert Hadley, Betty Sherrill, Mario Buatta, Jamie Drake, Sheila Bridges, Angelo Donghia, and Victoria Hagan.
-They go into every realm of residential, civic, and commercial design.
+They enter every realm of residential, civic, and commercial design.

 The AAS Interior Design program is accredited by the National Association of Schools of Art and Design.
-This program fulfills the current education requirement which qualifies graduates to sit for the National Council of Interior Design Qualification (NCIDQ) professional licensing exam.
-Note: The education requirement is scheduled to change, and students planning to take the exam after 2018 should refer to the NCIDQ website fordetails.
+This program fulfills the current education requirement that qualifies graduates to sit for the National Council of Interior Design Qualification (NCIDQ) professional licensing exam.
+Note: The education requirement is scheduled to change; students planning to take the exam after 2018 should refer to the NCIDQ website for details.